 Drew up a model policy titled “Sexual Rights and Anti- Discrimination Policy” for schools to adopt based on the findings of the study.
 This policy incorporates suggestions of the participants and the experts in the field.
 More details can be found at the following link

-Submitted the model policy for consideration to the Government of Indian and the Government of Haryana for the proposed revision of the National Education Policy (in 2016)
+Submitted the model policy for consideration to the Government of India and the Government of Haryana for the proposed revision of the National Education Policy (in 2016).